joaoepj/learning-algorithms/README.md

 ### What is an algorithm?

 A function description, a procedure, a recipe that explains how to obtain output from input, how input relates to output.

+### The Birthday Problem

+In a classroom, there are any pair of students with same birth date?

+#### Proposed Algorithm:
+- Add a student's birthday to a record
+- Inform if a birthday pair exist in the record
+- Repeat until there are no more students to add

+#### Algorithm's properties:
+- Correctness

+Inductive Hypothesis

+- Efficiency

+Don't measure time, cause it depends on the power of computer.
+Instead, measure quantity of operations
+- O() upper bound
+- $\Omega()$ lower bound
+- $\Theta()$ both

+### Computation

 Possible computing operations on the reference model of computation: